-Leighton King (MS) Graduated 2019 Leighton was born and raised in Saint Paul, Minnesota.
+Leighton King (MS, Utah State University) Graduated 2019 Leighton was born and raised in Saint Paul, Minnesota.
 Her desire to learn more about the natural processes that she witnessed as a child on various canoe trips led her to the University of Montana.
 She received her BS in Wildland Restoration, with a focus on aquatic ecosystems.
 As an MSc candidate, she will be doing a paleolimnological analysis examining the history of eutrophication in Utah Lake.
 She will also examine the role that internal nutrient loading plays in maintaining the current eutrophic state of the lake.
 This information will be used to guide remediation efforts to aid in the recovery of the endangered June Sucker population.